 A study from Johns Hopkins University suggests that stress affects women’s brains far more severely than men’s.
-This may explain why women develop dementia, Alzheimer’s, and related illnesses at faster rates than men.
+This may explain why women are developing Alzheimer’s at alarming rates, and dementia and related illnesses at faster rates than men.
 Luckily, the 100 Year Lifestyle has information to potentially prevent Alzheimer’s in this article.

 A 25-Year Study

 909 study participants based in Baltimore, Maryland, participated in a long-range study at the National Institute of Mental Health.
 Researchers followed the subjects over a period of 25 years.
 Starting in the 1980s and ending in 2005 when the subjects were nearly 60 years of age.
 A summary of the results found that women experienced more memory loss linked to stress than men did.